 Turn Based Strategy

-- In the first Heroes of Might and Magic, you could set all the computer players (since every map had four players) to "King of the Hill", which would cause this.
-No other entry in the games had it since.
+- In the first Heroes of Might and Magic, you can set all the computer players (since every map has four players) to "King of the Hill", which will cause this.
+No other entry in the games has had it since.

-- However, Heroes of Might and Magic V had AI behavior that ends up doing the same.
-While it's FFA, none of the AI players bothers to defend their castle against other AI players, usually taking their entire force to attack another player (more often than not, the human).
-Sooner or later, it would be you against one single AI who has taken over everyone else.
-Assuming you managed to survive the suicide attacks coming at you, that is.
+- However, Heroes of Might and Magic V has AI behavior that ends up doing the same.
+While it's FFA, none of the AI players bother to defend their castle against other AI players, usually taking their entire force to attack another player (more often than not the human).
+Sooner or later, it will be you against one single AI who has taken over everyone else.
+Assuming you manage to survive the suicide attacks coming at you, that is.